rodlie/powerkit/docs/README.md

  * In *Fluxbox* add *``powerkit &``* to the *``~/.fluxbox/startup``* file
  * In *Openbox* add *``powerkit &``* to the *``~/.config/openbox/autostart``* file.

-**Do not run powerkit if your desktop environment already has a power manager!**
+**Do use powerkit if your desktop environment or window manager already has a power manager or screen saver service running.**

 ## CONFIGURATION